SheCodesAustralia/multicoder-turtorial/content/Birds/8_collisions.md

         pass
 ```

+{{% notice info %}}

-TEST: moving into the same cell as the bird will put you back to the start position.
+Test it out by moving Myrtle into the same cell as the bird - Myrtle should reappear at her start position.

+{{% /notice %}}